unisave-cloud/docs/facets.md

     });
 ```

 Note that you have to call either the `.Catch(...)` method, or the `.Done()` method.
-When neither is present, all exceptions will be silenced and that will make debugging really difficult.
+When neither is present, all exceptions will be silenced and that will make debugging difficult.

 > **Note:** `Done()` acts like a `Catch(...)` that reports exceptions to the console.